Sweetgrass

 Flowers: Spring

-Habitat: Generally likes to grow in damp areas, but when planted will do well just about anywhere.
+Habitat: Fields and Open Areas, Wet Areas; Generally likes to grow in damp areas, but when planted will do well just about anywhere.

 Uses: This is the sacred Sweetgrass that North American Native people use for smudging.